Using the Device Manager Page

 Generating a Report for Multiple Devices

-From the Device Manager page (Devices > Device Manager), you can generate a report on all devices in SL1 or on multiple devices in SL1.
+From the Device Manager page (Devices > Classic Devices, or Registry > Devices > Device Manager in the classic SL1 user interface), you can generate a report on all devices in Skylar One or on multiple devices in Skylar One.
 The report will contain all the information displayed in the Device Manager page.

 To generate a report about all or multiple devices:

-1. In SL1, go to the Device Manager page (Devices > Device Manager):
+1. In Skylar One, go to the Device Manager page (Devices > Classic Devices, or Registry > Devices > Device Manager in the classic SL1 user interface).

 2. To filter the list of devices, use the "search as you type" fields at the top of each column.
 You can filter the list of devices by one or more column values.
 Only the devices displayed in the Device Manager page will appear in the report.